BenHesketh21/courseware/topics/powershell/modules/loops-and-iteration/README.md

 }
 ```
 ## Do While Loops
-These are very similar to the while loop with once exception, the loops command block is executed before the condition is evaluted.
+These are very similar to the while loop with one exception, the loops command block is executed before the condition is evaluated.
 So this is a great option if you are needing the command to execute at least once, even if the condition is never met.
 ```powershell
 Do {